Is Tor Legal? Can You Use Tor Browser Safely in 2023?

-- Financial Fraud – Using fake credit cards found on the darknet, creating bogus bank accounts, and exchanging currency via Tor can also fall under the gamut of illegal activities.
+- Financial Fraud – Using fake credit cards found on the dark web, creating bogus bank accounts, and exchanging currency via Tor can also fall under the gamut of illegal activities.
 For example, using Tor to create a fake digital bank account based in another country is illegal.

-Whistleblowing is considered illegal but according to free speech activists including the Electronic Frontier Foundation (EEF) it falls under a journalist’s rights and responsibilities.
-In fact, the EEF endorses Tor as a useful software for the ordinary public against surveillance.
+Whistleblowing is considered illegal, but according to free speech activists, including the Electronic Frontier Foundation (EEF), it falls under a journalist’s rights and responsibilities.
+In fact, the EEF endorses Tor as useful software for the ordinary public against surveillance.

 Can you get in trouble for using Tor?

-No, you cannot get in trouble for using Tor if you use it legally to surf the web, make secure communication, or create a fake profile on a social networking site.
-However, you can be at risk if you engage in illegal activity such as downloading pirated content, engaging in drugs or arms deals, or doing financial fraud.
-Tor’s exit nodes will still hide your tracks but it may invite legal trouble if you get caught by the police.
+However, you can be at risk if you use Tor browser to engage in illegal activities such as downloading pirated content, engaging in drugs or arms deals, or doing financial fraud.
+Tor’s entry and exit nodes will still hide your tracks but it may invite legal trouble if you get caught by the police.

-Here’s a list of illegal activities or transactions that you should avoid on the darknet:
+Unfortunately, Tor often gets a bad rap, as some users use the Tor browser to engage in illegal activities on the dark web.
+Here’s a list of illegal activities or transactions that you should avoid on the dark web:

-- Selling or buying drugs, weapons, and other illegal objects
+- Selling or buying weapons and other illegal objects

 - Downloading or uploading copyrighted media